Stratio/deep-spark/README.md

 StratioDeep comes with an user friendly API that lets developers create Spark RDDs mapped to Cassandra column families.
 We provide two different interfaces:

-  * The first one will let you map your Cassandra's tables to object entities (POJOs), just like if you were using any other ORM.
+  * The first one will let developers map Cassandra tables to object entities (POJOs), just like if you were using any other ORM.
     This abstraction is quite handy, it will let you work on RDD<YourEntityHere> (under the hood StratioDeep will map columns to entity properties).
     Your domain entities must be correctly annotated using StratioDeep annotations (see StratioDeepExample example entities in package com.stratio.deep.testentity).

-  * The second one is a more generic 'cell' API, that will let you work on RDD<Cells> where Cells is a collection of Cell object.
+  * The second one is a more generic 'cell' API, that will let devs work on RDD<com.stratio.deep.entity.Cells> where a Cells object is a collection of com.stratio.deep.entity.Cell object.
-    Column metadata is automatically fetched from the datastore.
-This interface is a little bit more cumbersome to work with (see the example below), but has the advantage that it not requires the definition of additional entity classes.
+    Column metadata is automatically fetched from the data store.
+This interface is a little bit more cumbersome to work with (see the example below), but has the advantage that it doesn't require the definition of additional entity classes.
-    Example: you have a table called 'users' and you decide to use the 'Cells' StratioDeep interface.
+    Example: you have a table called 'users' and you decide to use the 'Cells' interface.
 Once you get an instance 'c' of the Cells object, to get the value of column 'address' you can issue a c.getCellByName("address").getCellValue().
-    Please, refer to the StratioDeep API documentation to know more about the Cells and Cell objects.
+    Please, refer to the Deep API documentation to know more about the Cells and Cell objects.

 We encourage you to read the more comprehensive documentation hosted on the [Stratio website](http://wordpress.dev.strat.io/examples/).

-StratioDeep comes with an example sub project called StratioDeepExamples containing a set of working examples on how to use StratioDeep, both from Java and Scala.
+Stratio Deep comes with an example sub project called StratioDeepExamples containing a set of working examples, both in Java and Scala.
 Please, refer to StratioDeepExample README for further information on how to setup a working environment.

 Requirements
 ============

   * Cassandra 2.0.5
-  * Spark 0.9.0
+  * Spark 0.9.1
   * Apache Maven >= 3.0.4
   * Java 1.7
   * Scala 2.10.3